karenpayneoregon/closet-code/ArrayNoDuplicates/readme.md

 ﻿# About

-Many coders ask how to remove duplicates, why not prevent them in the first place?
+:small_blue_diamond: Many coders ask how to remove duplicates, why not prevent them in the first place?

 ```csharp
 class Program